-The Chicago Dental Society is not responsible for tracking CE for its convention attendees, nor does the Chicago Dental Society keep attendance records.
-However, MWM attendees can download their CE credits from paid courses and those F Courses for which they registered for at the CDS website, www.cds.org, free of charge through Dec.
-31, 2014.
+The Chicago Dental Society is not responsible for tracking CE for its convention attendees, nor does it keep attendance records.
+However, attendees can download their CE credits for the current Midwinter Meeting from paid courses and those F Courses for which they registered for free of charge through May 31, 2016.
 You will need your course numbers, CE codes and your eight-digit convention number (Example: 123456/12, found on your registration badge).
-There will be a $25 charge for this service for prior MWM conventions per convention year.
-This service will be available starting in March.
+Beginning June 1, there will be a $25 charge for this service for prior Midwinter Meeting conventions including the current convention year.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to ADA CERP at www.ada.org/cerp.

 Enter your email address below to register for our monthly newsletter